 The idea of model parallelism is to split the model across different processing units and use the same data for each part of the model.
 The main advantage is the possibility to train extremely large models which would not fit into the memory of one device.
 However, the efficiency of model parallelism depends heavily on the architecture and way the model is split.
 Figure 1 shows different examples.
-As on the left side of figure 1 is shown, there is no good way to use model parallelism for fully connected neural networks.
+As on the upper part of figure 1 is shown, there is no good way to use model parallelism for fully connected neural networks.
 If the model is split horizontally, the device which computes layer two has to wait for the messages with layer ones' activations.
 Therefore it is not possible that both devices can work in parallel.
-Vertical splitting is better, as the parts can work in parallel.
-An evaluation of the partitioning and scheduling problem is done by [9].
+Vertical splitting is better, as the parts can work in parallel, but there is much communication to share the activation values or later the gradients.